avanwest/Information-Technology/README.md

-### Information Technology - CS355
+### Internet Technology - CS355

-##### Projects related to a course called Information Technology covering everything from the TCP/IP Model and internet addressing to routing, network technology and web development.
+##### Projects related to a course called Internet Technology covering everything from the TCP/IP Model and internet addressing to routing, network technology and web development.
 The simple website includes three web tools: a browser information tool, a url analyzer, and an IP manager.

 ![browser info](images/355_website.PNG)